Why Physical Reality Closes Into Four Plus One Sectors

 - plus the mixed/Higgs bridge sector.

 This is not meant merely as a retrospective naming trick.
 The claim is that the enriched sector structure itself has exactly the right form to ground these four plus one constitutive physical modes.
+Treating gravity as a primary sector on equal footing with the Standard Model gauge sectors is itself a τ-effective structural posit — in orthodox physics, gravity sits apart from SM gauge structure, and the Higgs is not usually read as a separate bridging sector.
+The four-plus-one picture is the program’s internal readout, not a settled external consensus.

-Why closure matters
+Why closure matters (τ-effective)

 The significance of sector closure is not only that it reproduces familiar physics.
 It is that it closes the space of primary physical sectors altogether.